Deepen your understanding of the importance of graphic communication and immerse yourself in the technologies that are changing the industry.

 All businesses and organizations rely on graphic communications to increase their effectiveness in communicating ideas, instructions, and concepts.
 A graduate with a media masters understands the value of information design and recognizes the many ways it can be used to positively impact the bottom line.
 In the media arts and technology program, you will learn to leverage emerging technologies to your advantage.
 With a management focus, technical expertise, and comprehensive knowledge of how to drive the graphics process from concept through completion, you will be an attractive prospect in a wide range of industries, including education, engineering, marketing, research science, human resources, public relations, and more.

-The MS degree in media arts and technology is a one-year program concluding with a capstone project.
+The MS degree in media arts and technology is a one-year program that concludes with a capstone project.
 Students develop relevant knowledge and skills with a technical emphasis and business-oriented approach.
 Students recognize new ways for operating and identifying emerging technologies to meet and exceed evolving market demands, and for becoming leaders in the improvements of cross-media products and processes.
 The program provides students with the ability to create meaningful and measurable changes in graphic communications through applied cross-media initiatives.
 The required capstone project allows students to develop and demonstrate in-depth knowledge in a specific topic area.
 Led by senior faculty, the capstone project is designed to prepare students to be innovators in the rapidly evolving media landscape.

 Plan of study